BiAPoL/blog/marcelo_zoccoler/entry_user_interf3/Readme.md

                                            'min': 0, 'max' : 255})
 ```

-Now, you get the same result as the earlier approach.
+Now, you get practically the same result as the earlier approach.
 If you don't know the widget options, take a look [here](https://napari.org/magicgui/usage/widget_overview.html) to find the widget you want and discover its parameters.

 ![](images/napari_flood_tool4.png)